GED Eligibility and Requirements

 GED testing fees vary from state to state.
 The cost for the exam itself can be anywhere from $0-$150.
 In the state of New York, for example, testing is completely free through the GED testing service.
 In other states, testing fees may differ depending on the testing location you choose because of administrative fees.
 On average, the GED test is about $120.

 Can I Get a GED Online?

-What Makes a GED, TASC, or HiSET Credential a High School Equivalent?
+What Makes a GED or HiSET Credential a High School Equivalent?